Does this impact the current LVL patch testing policy?

 Can I still purchase LVL patch tests?

-You have until 30th September to order the current patch test products, and sales will cease from 1st October.
-This is the deadline given to us by the MHRA.
-You will still be able to continue to use any patch tests that you have after this date.
+As of 1st October 2023, LVL Patch Test Kits are no longer available to purchase.
+This deadline was given to us by the MHRA.
+You will still be able to continue to use any in-date patch tests that you have after this date.

 How will I perform patch tests when I run out of patch test kits?